Move Semantis: Two Nice Properties

 }

-I only declaratively use delete (line 13 and 14) for the copy semantic and default (line 17 and 18) for the move semantic.
+I only declaratively use delete (lines 13 and 14) for the copy semantic and default (lines 17 and 18) for the move semantic.
 Therefore, the compiler will do the right job for me.
-I implement only the constructor and the getter getVal (line 20 - 22).
-Although my type is non-copyable I use it in a std::for_each (line 36) and std::accumulate (line 40) algorithm of the STL.
+I implement only the constructor and the getter getVal (lines 20 – 22).
+Although my type is non-copyable, I use it in a std::for_each (line 36) and std::accumulate (line 40) algorithm of the STL.

 There are no big surprises.